zhihannicolechen/Chen_Zhihan_Homewrok1/README.md

 ![Untitled-1](https://user-images.githubusercontent.com/90261613/153732398-6556dfd4-f3f6-46e3-b537-97998c0e8cb7.jpg)

 # Avocado Music Mixer - Experience music and have some fun with acocado!
-This is an Avocado Music Mixer, compose your own tunes by dragging the avocados into the zone .
+This is an Avocado Music Mixer, compose your own tunes by dragging the avocados into the zone.
+Drag avocados back into the bottom board if you want to stop a particular piece of music and click 'reset' if you want to return everything at once.
 Try different combinations to experience different feelings!

 ## Installation